-Although there are no signs or paths, I'd recommend climbing down one more level until you reach the bottom.
-This section has a waist-deep natural pool that flows onto the banks of the dense Thai jungle.
-This is a great spot to snap some shots and enjoy a swim.
+Although there are no signs or paths, I decided to climb down one more level until I reached the bottom.
+This section has a waist-deep natural pool similar to the Krabi hot springs in the south.
+These flow onto the banks of the dense Thai jungle and are great for swimming and snapping some photos.

 Related:Hike the Monk's Trail in Chiang Mai

 Visit the Natural Spring Near the Sticky Falls - Chet Si